 Temperate rainforests represent some of the highest biomass forests in the world and can store carbon in trees for 800 years or more.
-By 2100, simulations show increased net carbon uptake in the wet ecoregions far outweighs losses from fire and drought in semi-arid ecoregions.
-Reforestation, afforestation, lengthened harvest cycles on private lands, and restricting harvest on public lands increase NECB 56% by 2100, with the latter two actions contributing the most.
+By 2100, simulations show increased net carbon uptake in the wet ecoregions far outweighs losses from fire and drought in semiarid ecoregions.
+Reforestation, afforestation, lengthened harvest cycles on private lands, and restricting harvest on public lands increase net ecosystem carbon balance (NECB) 56% by 2100, with the latter two actions contributing the most.
 The largest potential is in the wet ecoregions.
 Resultant co-benefits included water availability and biodiversity, primarily from increased forest area, age, and species diversity.
-Converting 127,000 ha of irrigated grass crops to native forests could decrease irrigation demand by 233 billion cubic meters per year.
+Converting 127,000 hectares (ha) of irrigated grass crops to native forests could decrease irrigation demand by 233 billion m3 per year.
 Utilizing harvest residues for bioenergy production instead of leaving them in forests to slowly decompose increased emissions over the next 50 years, reducing mitigation effectiveness.
 Reserving forest carbon on public lands reduced emissions compared with storage in wood products because the residence time is more than twice that of wood products.
 Hence, temperate forests with high carbon densities and lower vulnerability to mortality have substantial potential for reducing forest sector emissions.

 Oregon State University

-This research was supported by the US Department of Energy’s Terrestrial Ecosystem Science program (Grant DE-SC0012194) and Agriculture and Food Research Initiative of the US Department of Agriculture National Institute of Food and Agriculture (Grants 2013-67003-20652, s2014-67003-22065) for our North American Carbon Program studies, “Carbon cycle dynamics within Oregon’s urban- suburban-forested-agricultural landscapes.”
+This research was supported by the Office of Biological and Environmental Research within the U.S. Department of Energy (Grant DE-SC0012194) and Agriculture and Food Research Initiative of the U.S. Department of Agriculture National Institute of Food and Agriculture (Grants 2013-67003-20652, s2014-67003-22065) for the North American Carbon Program studies, “Carbon cycle dynamics within Oregon’s urban-suburban-forested-agricultural landscapes.”

 Oregon State University Carbon dynamics within Oregon's urban-suburban-forested-agricultural landscapes